num0005/h2codez_docs/docs/H2Tool/Collision.md

 (Names of permutations and regions listed here)
 ```
 The final step is to change the encoding.
 Open up the text file in Notepad++ and change the encoding from whatever it currently is to UCS-2 LE BOM.
 H2Tool should now accept your JMS files without issues assuming they are valid.
+Place the JMS file inside a folder labeled "collision" and browse the the parent folder that you created the collision folder in using the launcher.
+Hit compile while having collisions checkmarked.